How To Have A More Positive Mindset In 2023

 So, donate a little to a charity of your choice, share some of your resources with someone less privileged, or buy a meal for a homeless person.

-8. Do positive self-talk and self-affirmations
+8. Switch to positive self-talk and self-affirmations.

 Positive affirmations can rewire our brains positively, as seen in MRI brain scans (Cascio et al., 2016).

-Self-affirmations can lower stress and rumination (Koole et al., 1999; Weisenfeld et al., 2001).
+They also reduce stress and overthinking/rumination (Koole et al., 1999; Weisenfeld et al., 2001).

-A few self-affirmations you could practice:
+Some self-affirmations you could practice:

 • I choose to be happy and cheerful.